wyldcam/-ARCHIVED-redshift/README.md

 Has OIDs: yes
 ```

-- Selecting data for a single artist -- in this case, the query is for Usher's radio spin data over some recent week:
+- Selecting data for a single artist -- in this case the query is for Charli XCX's SoundCloud play numbers over some recent week:

 ```sql
 SELECT